-• Coordinate the site assessment to determine whether it is safe and appropriate to reoccupy the facility in the event a building and/or its systems have been damaged.
+Once SJRFD provides the all clear, EHS to coordinate the site assessment to determine whether it is safe and appropriate to reoccupy the facility.

 7.3 Shelter in Place Emergency Procedures

 7.3.1 All Occupants

 Shelter in Place refers to emergencies where building occupants are required to or have the option to remain inside.
 An active intruder situation could require a shelter in place response.